 How: Relationships among the core functions and activities of the Capital Area MPO allow for any or all of the aforementioned stakeholders to participate in the planning process.
-For example, the Capital Area MPO develops and updates three related transportation plans-the Comprehensive Transportation Plan (CTP), the Long-Range Transportation Plan (LRTP), and the Transportation Improvement Program (TIP).
+For example, the Capital Area MPO develops and updates three related transportation plans-the Comprehensive Transportation Plan (CTP), the Metropolitan Transportation Plan (MTP), and the Transportation Improvement Program (TIP).
 The CTP shows all existing and recommended transportation facilities/services (roads, transit services, bicycle and pedestrian accommodations, etc.) an area within the planning jurisdiction should have to meet anticipated growth and mobility needs.
-The stakeholders listed above have been included to participate in the noted three transportation plan through an active public participation process.
+The stakeholders listed above have been invited to participate in the noted three transportation plans through steering committees for special studies; as well as through our active public participation processes.

-CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANIZATION'S TRANSPORTATION PLANNING PROCESS FOR FY 2012-2013
+CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANIZATION'S TRANSPORTATION PLANNING PROCESS FOR FY 2013-2014

-Upon motion made by Motor Teo low Grand seconded by Mayor Joules for the adoption of the following resolution, and upon being put to a vote was duly adopted.
+Upon motion made by Mark Stohlman and seconded by William Allen, Ill for the following resolution and upon being put to a vote was duly adopted.